philipstevens/philipcstevens.com/content/posts/basic-transfer-learning.md

 ## 10) Evaluation of predictions:

 Here we evaluate our predictions.
 In particular we will observe how well our model adapts to the new classes not included in the training of the feature vector and how well it predicts dogs vs cats.
+We measure the accuracy on each subset of the images.
+W also plot a sample of the predicted images where a false prediction has a red label with the true label in parentheses.

+We can see that accuracy is much higher on breeds already familiar to the feature vector.
+No surprises here.
+What might be surprising is how well the model performed on the 14 breeds it had not seen before.
+The final evaluation was 88.5% accuracy on such breeds.

 ```python